MANISHBMK10/Wavelet-Decomposition-of-Audio-Signals/README.md

 Discrete-time signal is passed through more filters than the discrete wavelet transform.In this project we used an audio Signal for decomposition.
-Application - We can apply the wavelet decomposition method in audio signal procesing and imgae processing.
+Applications -> We can apply the wavelet decomposition method in audio signal procesing and image processing.
 In this Project, we were able to decompose the audio signal into different levels by employing Wavelet Decomposition.